 The OHS Research Center collects and preserves the history and culture of the state of Oklahoma and its people.
 Materials available in Oklahoma City and online through this site and the Gateway to Oklahoma History

 Selections from the bibliographies, The Plains and Rockies: A Critical Bibliography of Exploration, Adventure, and Travel in the American West, 1800-1865 in the American West, 1800-1865 and The Trail West: A Bibliography-Index to Western.

 The Sanborn Fire Insurance Maps are a valuable resource for genealogists, historians, urban planners, teachers or anyone with a personal connection to a community, street or building.
 The maps depict more than 12,000 American towns and cities.
 They show the size, shape and construction materials of dwellings, commercial buildings, factories and other structures.
 They indicate both the names and width of streets, and show property boundaries and how individual buildings were used.
 House and block numbers are identified.
 They also show the location of water mains, fire alarm boxes and fire hydrants.

-Provides access to detailed maps of Oklahoma cities from late 1800s to the mid 1900s.
+Access to detailed maps of Oklahoma cities from late 1800s to the mid 1900s.
 View street names, street and sidewalk widths, property boundaries, building use and physical features, house and block numbers, pipelines, railroads, wells and dumps.
 Special features include the ability to manipulate the maps, magnify and zoom in on specific sections, and layer maps from different years.
-Dates vary by city.

 Resources from the Western History Association